-Silicone prostheses are available in different weights to accommodate a variety of needs.
-A standard silicone breast form is designed to be about the same weight as a natural breast.
-Lightweight breast forms are about 20–40% lighter than the standard form.
+Silicone prostheses are available in different weights to suit a variety of needs.
+A standard silicone breast prosthesis is designed to be about the same weight as a natural breast.
+Lightweight and ultra-lightweight breast prostheses are about 20–40% lighter than the standard prosthesis.

 A prosthesis that is correctly fitted and properly supported in a bra can make you feel balanced and will usually not feel too heavy, even if it feels heavy in your hands.
 It may take a bit of time to get used to the weight, particularly if it has been a while since the mastectomy.
-Some women prefer to wear a lightweight form when playing sport or a soft form to bed.
+You may prefer to wear a lightweight prosthesis when playing sport or a soft prosthesis in bed.

-Some women find that the prosthesis feels too hot in warm and humid weather.
-This is more common for women who have larger breasts.
-New models of breast forms are designed with air ventilation and evaporation technology to improve temperature regulation and increase comfort.
+You may find that wearing the prosthesis feels too hot in warm and humid weather.
+This is more common if you have larger breasts.
+New models of breast prostheses are designed with air ventilation and drying methods to help manage temperature and increase comfort.